lesterpjy/uva_msai_vault/RL/13 - Partial Observability.md

 ## Trade-offs and Practical Considerations

 When choosing an approach to handle partial observability, consider these trade-offs:

-4. **Compactness**: How efficiently does the representation scale with history length?
+1. **Compactness**: How efficiently does the representation scale with history length?
-5. **Markov property**: Does the representation capture all relevant information?
+2. **Markov property**: Does the representation capture all relevant information?
-6. **Interpretability**: Is the representation meaningful to humans?
+3. **Interpretability**: Is the representation meaningful to humans?
-7. **Computational complexity**: How expensive are updates and learning?
+4. **Computational complexity**: How expensive are updates and learning?
-8. **Ease of implementation**: How difficult is it to implement and debug?
+5. **Ease of implementation**: How difficult is it to implement and debug?

 In practice, approximate methods like frame stacking or recurrent networks are often preferred for complex environments, even though they don't theoretically guarantee optimal performance.

-As the lecturer notes, even when using function approximation, there's typically no guarantee that features define a perfect Markov state.
+Even when using function approximation, there's typically no guarantee that features define a perfect Markov state.
 The key is finding a representation that's "close enough" to Markov to enable effective learning and decision-making.
 ## Conclusion

 Partial observability introduces significant challenges to reinforcement learning.
 The agent must maintain some internal representation that summarizes relevant aspects of history to make good decisions.